Skip to main content

 • Go the system.cfg file.

-• Set the host name to ProForge300 (should already be set).
+• Set the host name to your printers name - ProForge300 (should already be set).

 • Set your timezone.
 Use the list here.